sorious77/Study/Operating_System/Introduction/README.md

 ## Utilize the CPU

-multiprogramming
+  **Multiprogramming**

     1. allows several jobs to be in memory at the same time
     2. CPU always has a job to execute

-Time-sharing system
+    3. job pool

+  **Time-sharing system(Multi-Tasking)**

     1. extension of multiprogramming
     2. CPU scheduling algorithms rapidly switch between jobs → illusion
+    3. Interactive computer system (short response time)

 ## Correct operation

-Dual more
+**Dual more**

     1. hw has 2 modes ( user / kernel )

-Privileged Instructions
+**Privileged Instructions**

     1. Instruction ( I/O, halt ) are privileged and executed only in kernel mode

-Memory protection
+**Memory protection**

     1. The memory be protected from modification by the user

-Timer interrupt
+**Timer interrupt**

     1. Timer prevents infinite loops

 ## Process ( job )

 fundamental unit of work

-- Process management
+### Process Management
     1. creat/delete/ processes
     2. providing mechanisms for processes to communicate and synchronize with each other

-- Memory management
+### Memory Management
     1. keeping track of what parts of memory are being used and by whom
     2. dynamically allocating
     3. freeing memory space

-- File system
+### Strage Management
     1. represent files and dir
     2. manage space on mass- storage devices

+### Caching
+    1. programmable
+    2. HW -supported

+**Data Transfer**
+1. Cache - CPU : HW
+2. Disk - Memory: OS

-- Security
+### Security
     1. control the access of processes / user to the resources
-    1. defending a computer system from external or internal attacks
+    2. defending a computer system from external or internal attacks

 ---------------------------------------------------------------------------------------------------------------------------------------------